surifirstpin/biplus_documentation/docs/New Website.md

 ### Connect to any Data Source

-Import data from files,databases, cloud drives, popular business applications and in-house apps.
+Import data from files, databases, cloud drives, popular business applications and in-house apps.
 Its rapid setup connects people to data quickly and retrieve massive amount of data with an ease.

 ### Embedded Analytics